atisharma/koboldterm/README.md

 ### Todo

-- set world info
+- settings file
-- set author's notes and memory from a file (there is probably already a way to do this in the api)
+- clarify difference between actions and story sent to the api (if any)

 ### Contributing